kwur/new-kwur-site/_posts/2007-02-26-man-man-and-will-ferrell.md

 ---
 <div class="pf-content">
   <p>
-    My first reaction to Man Man&#8217;s show last night was that it was like Will Ferrell playing the cowbell on Saturday Night Live times a million.
+    My first reaction to Man Man’s show last night was that it was like Will Ferrell playing the cowbell on Saturday Night Live times a million.
 It was just an exuberant, balls-to-the-walls performance which was out of this world.
 Bunnygrunt was great too.
 KWUR Week never disappoints.
   </p>
 </div>